ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 * **Stack:** Python (NumPy, pandas, matplotlib, seaborn, scikit-learn, XGBoost, TensorFlow/Keras, Plotly, YellowBrick, SciPy)

-**Thirdly**, I tried to gather insights about which machine learning model had the best metric and if we found any discoveries about Pokemon data as a whole.
+### Thirdly, I tried to gather insights about which machine learning model had the best metric and if we found any discoveries about Pokemon data as a whole.

 ---

-### 3. Key Insights: Any metrics, results, and discoveries I found.
+## 3. Key Insights: Any metrics, results, and discoveries I found.

 * **Scarcity Modeling (Classification):** **XGBoost** emerged as the superior classifier (**F1: 0.606**).
 I identified two "Noise Categories" that make classification difficult: **Mythical Pokemon** (which mimic Legendary traits) and **Pseudo-Legendaries** (High-stat regulars like Garchomp).